sebastiantoh/tp/docs/UserGuide.md

 * Contacts matching at least one keyword will be returned (i.e. OR search). e.g. Hans Bo will return Hans Gruber, Bo Yang

-* keyword does not have to be exactly matching a contact name. e.g. alx will return Alex Yeoh
+* keyword does not have to exactly match a contact name. e.g. alx will return Alex Yeoh

-* The contact list is sorted by non-ascending similarity.
+* The contact list is orderd by non-ascending similarity.

 * Exact matches (if exists) will appear as the first few results.